1. Walking is a significant step toward independence for your child.

-Once your little has mastered the art of walking, she will find herself walking whenever she gets the chance!
-This is a big step towards independence, and you will sure notice a difference in your life.
-She’ll soon be up for anything and everything!
+Once your little one has mastered the art of walking, they will find themselves walking whenever they get the chance!
+This is a big step towards independence, and you will surely notice a difference in your life.
+They’ll soon be up for anything and everything!

-In a few months, she will be asking to do everything by herself.
-At this point, she is not only developing her physical skills, she is also improving in many other ways, and walking is a great tool for learning.
-It’s an excellent time to provide her with opportunities to explore, ask questions, and use her imagination.
+In a few months, they will be asking to do everything by themselves.
+At this point, they are not only developing their physical skills, but they are also improving in many other ways, and walking is a great tool for learning.
+It’s an excellent time to provide them with opportunities to explore, ask questions, and use their imagination.
 This stage will open up a great array of new activities you can do together.

 What are the benefits of walking?

-- It will help her develop her curiosity even further.
-At the beginning, she had to wonder from a static position.
-When she crawled, she was limited to the floor level, but now she can go anywhere and enjoy the view from the top!
-Your little one will become even more curious, since now she can move to new places and watch everything from a different perspective.
-Many things will be new to her, take advantage of this and explore together.
+- It will help them develop their curiosity even further.
+In the beginning, they had to wonder from a static position.
+When they crawled, they were limited to the floor level, but now they can go anywhere and enjoy the view from the top!
+Your little one will become even more curious since now they can move to new places and watch everything from a different perspective.
+Many things will be new to them, so take advantage of this, and explore together!

-- It will directly impact on her independence and self-confidence.
-Much of her precursor skills will developed before she has the strength and coordination to walk.
-She might be crawling up the stairs, reaching for objects, and becoming more and more strong every day.
-This helps her be more independent; she can go wherever she likes by herself now.
-You might see her even want to climb off from the car seat or pick up her toys.
-She might not like for you to carry her as much anymore.
-All these new skills will be fostering not only her physical skills, but her socioemotional development as well.
+- It will directly impact their independence and self-confidence.
+Much of their precursor skills will be developed before they have the strength and coordination to walk.
+They might be crawling up the stairs, reaching for objects, and becoming stronger every day.
+This helps them be more independent; they can go wherever they like by themselves now.
+You might see they even want to climb off from the car seat or pick up their toys.
+They might not like for you to carry them as much anymore.
+All these new skills will be fostering not only their physical skills but their socio-emotional development as well.

-- She will now be able to do more physical activity.
-Around this stage it is recommended for her to get at least 30 minutes of structured physical activity daily.
+- They will now be able to do more physical activity.
+Around this stage, it is recommended for them to get at least 30 minutes of structured physical activity daily.
 You can try playing on the playground or going for a walk.
-Besides this, she can also enjoy having at least one hour of unstructured free play each day where she can explore further.
+Besides this, they can also enjoy having at least one hour of unstructured free play each day where they can explore further.

-- As her gross motor skills develop, she will start to use her hands more often.
-At first, to hold and manipulate objects while walking, which also helps her to keep her balance.
-But later on, she will use her hands to open up doors or even to hold pencils.
-It is also a great time to offer her toys like building blocks.
+- As their gross motor skills develop, they will start to use their hands more often.
+At first, to hold and manipulate objects while walking, which also helps them to keep their balance.
+But later on, they will use their hands to open up doors or even to hold pencils.
+It is also a great time to offer them toys like building blocks.

-As time goes by, she will practice walking and her strength and confidence will increase.
-She will soon become so much steadier on her feet, marking the way for the greatness that comes next.
+As time goes by, they will practice walking and their strength and confidence will increase.
+They will soon become so much steadier on their feet, marking the way for the greatness that comes next.

 More on walking: